 I stayed in Kobane for a week and walked around the town from one end to another end.
 As it had been more than a year since it was liberated from ISIS, there were sometimes buildings under construction or reforming; however, the majority of houses and facilities remained destroyed with little or no repair.
 A few wrecks slanted and it seemed miracle that they still stood.
 Near Qada Azadi, there was another roundabout with a large white statue.
 Two burnt tanks were displayed and they became toys for children.
 The statue was named “Monument of Resistance” and sent from Sulemaniyah Governorate of Iraqi Kurdistan as an admiration for the resistance to the invasion of ISIS.
 In fact, however, what Kobane needs is not a statue but humanitarian aids such as constructional materials, medical supports like counselling for the inhabitants with PTSD, and educational backups, for instance, schools, teachers and even opportunities.
 It still lay unclear if the monument was a hope for recovery and victory for the citizens, or just a waste of money.

 The Media Centre in Kobane offers international journalists interpreters as well as drivers and permissions, but the charges for the interpreters are not free unlike the one in Amude.
 “We used to take no money from journalists, but now the situation is worse,” Muhammad shrugged.
 “I work as a teacher for Kurdish language and the income is 60 to 70 dollar a month.
 I can’t feed my family with this little money,” he added.
 The building of the Media Centre in Kobane was totally overspread with bullet scars while most glass windows were replaced with new ones.
 The walls surrounding the facility also had a lot of holes and most of them were barely made up with blocks and rocks.
-Eventually, if there were few people in the town, I would have believed the battle just ended one week ago.
+Eventually, if there were few people in the town, I would have believed the battle just ended a week ago.
 In other words, since January 2015, almost nothing seems to proceed in Kobane in terms of the constructional aspect.
 The people, however, have come back to their home town and are leading normal lives in the ruins.
 Men enjoy tea and chats on the street with Kalashnikov, women shop for groceries in wrecked markets, boys play on abandoned tanks, girls play house on a carpet printed with “UNHCR”.
 An ordinary life in the unordinary sight—this is Kobane.

 ( To be continued )